raspberrypilearning/get-started-pico-w/en/step_2.md

 --- /task ---

-For newcomers to the Raspberry Pi Pico W, `picozero` is a MicroPython library that's beginner-friendly.
+For newcomers to Raspberry Pi Pico, `picozero` is a MicroPython library that's beginner-friendly.

 --- task ---

-To complete the projects in this path, you will need to install the `picozero` library as a Thonny package.
+To complete the projects in this path, you need to install the `picozero` library as a Thonny package.

 In Thonny, choose **Tools** > **Manage packages**.